pranavdhawann/PDF-table-OCR/README.md

 # Table Detection and Extraction from PDF

-This repository contains a project for detecting and extracting tables from PDF documents.
-The process involves converting PDF pages to images, detecting tables and table structures, performing OCR on table cells, and saving the extracted tables as CSV files.
+Detect and Extract tables from PDF documents and save to .csv file.

 ## Table of Contents